 Timber is a versatile natural product.
 Like any natural product careful selection is required when being sourced.
 Below you will find informative facts about the various types of timber K&D Joinery offer/use during the manufacturing process.
-This page will assist making informative timber choices to best suit joinery items specifically for your requirement.
+This page will assist making informative timber choices to best suit joinery items specifically for your requirements.
 There are many different levels of quality/types when it comes to choosing the correct timber.
 K&D Joinery Ltd has been trading successfully for over 38 years, when you connect this with the literally hundreds of years of combined experience our teams of specialist joiners, CNC operators, wood machinists, draughtsmen, surveyors, sprayers and glazers contribute to the services we provide, we feel we fully understand the importance of ensuring the quality of the materials used in production needs to be correct right from the start.
 Producing purpose made joinery that will last and perform correctly for its intended use time after time is how we have managed to gain the reputation for high quality bespoke joinery that has become synonymous with K&D Joinery Ltd.

 Category: Technologically enhanced softwood